mashirui521/udacity-data-algo-project-3/explanation.md

 ## Time and Space Complexity
 **Time complexity**

-The `insert` and `find` methods in the `RouteTrie` are using a loop over the path parts.
-The time complexity is O(n), depending on the number of parts.
+On adding and looking up a handler in the `Router`, the given path will firstly be separated into a number of parts by `__split__` function, which time complexity is O(n), depending on the number of parts in the path.
+Afterwards, it will insert or find a handler for the given path in the `RouteTrie`, which will perform a loop over the path parts.
+The time complexity is O(n) as well.

 **Space complexity**

 The space complexity of inserting and finding path in `RouteTrie`is O(n * m) depending on the number of paths (`n`) and the number of parts `m` from the given path.
 The worst case would be having `n` paths in the `RouteTrie`, but they don't have any common parts.

+The space complexity of splitting the path is O(n) depending the number of parts in the given path.

+Since adding and looking up a handler in the `Router` will firstly split the path into a list of path parts and insert/find the parts in the trie.
+The worst case space complexity is O(n * m)